Survivor Series (2003): Main event matches

-The fifth match was the second Survivor Series match with Team Bischoff (Chris Jericho, Christian, Randy Orton, Scott Steiner and Mark Henry) against Team Austin (Shawn Michaels, Rob Van Dam, Booker T, Bubba Ray Dudley and D-Von Dudley).
+The fifth match was the second Survivor Series match with Team Bischoff (Chris Jericho, Christian, Randy Orton, Scott Steiner, and Mark Henry) against Team Austin (Shawn Michaels, Rob Van Dam, Booker T, Bubba Ray Dudley, and D-Von Dudley).
 Steiner was eliminated by Booker T after a Book-end.
 Booker T was eliminated by Henry after a World's Strongest Slam.
 Henry was eliminated by Van Dam and The Dudley Boyz after a 3-D from Bubba Ray and D-Von and Five-Star Frog splash.
 Van Dam was eliminated by Orton after an RKO.
 D-Von was eliminated by Jericho after a Flashback.
 Bubba Ray was eliminated by Christian after an Unprettier.
 Christian was eliminated by Michaels after Sweet Chin Music.
 Jericho was eliminated after Michaels countered the Walls of Jericho into a Cradle.
 After the referee was knocked down and Austin brawled with Bischoff in the entrance way, Batista interfered and executed a Batista Bomb on Michaels.
 Orton pinned Michaels to win the match, leaving Orton as the sole survivor and meaning Austin lost his position as Co-General Manager of Raw.
+Austin would make a farewell speech as the commentary team acknowledged that his career was officially over despite the fact that his match at WrestleMania 19 was the last match of his career.

 The match that followed was the Buried Alive match between The Undertaker and Mr. McMahon.
 The Undertaker punched McMahon, resulting in McMahon bleeding.
 The Undertaker hit McMahon in the head with one of the shovels.
 After The Undertaker assaulted McMahon, he carried him to the grave site.
 McMahon hit The Undertaker with a shovel, which resulted in The Undertaker falling to the grave site, but he pulled McMahon into it.
 The Undertaker climbed to a front loader but an explosion knocked him out.
 Kane interfered, attacked The Undertaker and threw him into the grave.
 McMahon operated the front loader and dumped all the dirt from it to bury The Undertaker and win the match.

 The main event was between Goldberg and Triple H for the World Heavyweight Championship.
 In the match, Triple H focused on Goldberg's injured ankle.
 Ric Flair, Randy Orton and Batista all interfered on behalf of Triple H; however, Goldberg hit Flair, Orton and Batista with a sledgehammer, which was brought in by Triple H. The match came to an end when Goldberg executed a Spear and Jackhammer on Triple H to retain the title.